Erdogan Says Israel Will Be Stopped sooner Or Later - UrduPoint

 "Whatever it does, Israel will be stopped sooner or later," Erdogan told the Turkish parliament at the opening of the legislative year.

-"All state and international organisations, especially the UN, must stop Israel without wasting any more time," he added.
+"All state and international organisations, especially the UN, must stop Israel without wasting any more time," he said.

-Erdogan said "the terror and genocide" Israel has carried out in Gaza has reached Lebanon and warned if not stopped, the Israeli leadership would set its sights on Turkey.
+Erdogan said "the terror and genocide" Israel had carried out in Gaza had reached Lebanon and warned if not stopped, the Israeli leadership would set its sights on Turkey.

-"I openly say that the Israeli leadership, acting with the delirium of the promised land and with a purely religious fanaticism, will set its sights on our homeland after Palestine and Lebanon," Erdogan said.
+"I openly say that the Israeli leadership, acting with the delirium of the promised land and with a purely religious fanaticism, will set its sights on our homeland after Palestine and Lebanon," Erdogan said, again comparing Prime Minister Benjamin Netanyahu to Nazi Germany's Adolf Hitler.

+"Just as Hitler, who saw himself in a giant mirror, was stopped, Netanyahu will be stopped in the same way," he said.

+Turkey's foreign ministry said it had drawn up contingency plans to evacuate its citizens from Lebanon because "the security situation is likely to deteriorate".

 Recent Stories